 \subsection{Feature Enhancement}

 Adversarial examples have been demonstrated to be attributed to non-robust features (extracted from certain patterns in the data distribution) \cite{ilyas2019adversarial}, resulting in the mismatching of robustness between human and machine vision.
-Therefore, it is more than necessary to enhance the feature representation for robust inference systems.
+Therefore, it is more than necessary to enhance the feature representation for robust inference.
 For a formal definition, we regard the modification of architectures or mapping functions as the feature enhancement in this paper.
 A myriad of feature enhancement methods have been designed to boost the robustness of medical classification models \cite{shi2022robust_D57, han2021advancing_D35, chen2021enhancing_D33, daanouni2022nsl_D64}.
-Pooling layers are commonly used in neural network modeling to reduce the dimensions of feature maps.
 Taghanaki \textit{et al.} \cite{taghanaki2019kernelized_D20} modified the medical classification networks by replacing max-pooling layers with average-pooling layers.
 This modification significantly boosts the robustness against adversarial examples for different network architectures.
-The plausible reason for the robustness enhancement is that average-pooling can capture more global-level contextual information instead of selecting the maximum value as the max-pooling, which increases the difficulty of adversarial attacks.
+The plausible reason for the robustness enhancement is that average-pooling can capture more global-level contextual information than the max-pooling, which increases the difficulty of adversarial attacks.
 Moreover, AutoEncoder (AE) can also be embedded into computer-aided diagnosis models for the feature-level denoising \cite{xue2019improving_D22}, which is independent of the image-level pre-processing procedure.
 In the meantime, the guidance of feature invariance is incorporated to reduce the model sensitivity against adversaries.
-In accordance with \cite{xie2020adversarial}, Han \textit{et al.} \cite{han2021advancing_D35} also introduced dual-batch normalization to adversarial training, which significantly improves the robustness of diagnostic models without the degradation of clean accuracy.
+Han \textit{et al.} \cite{han2021advancing_D35} introduced a dual-batch normalization to adversarial training, which improves the robustness of diagnostic models without the degradation of clean accuracy.